Dasi Aparanji: Plot

 Vikramadithan, the king of Ujjain, goes for his wonted six-month retirement to the forest.
 Unable to bear the anguish of a mother parrot at the death of her offspring, he arranges that his soul enters the body of the parrot.
 Vijayan, his greedy friend, seizes the opportunity to further his own designs and abuses the trust reposed in him by the king who had taught him the art of transmigration of souls, by himself entering the body of the king and destroying his own body.
-Vijayan's trick is found out by Prime Minister Bhatti who makes queen Padmavathi keep off from the bogus king on the pretext of a vow of celibacy.
+Vijayan's trick is found out by Prime Minister Bhatti who arranges for queen Padmavathi to stay away from the bogus king on the pretext of a vow of celibacy.

 The parrot containing the soul of Vikramadithan is bought by a miserly Chettiar whose son fritters away all his wealth for the sake of Aparanji, a dancing girl.
 When the Chettiar is holding the village panchayat to decide a complaint by the dancing girl against the priest of the local temple, the parrot puts her to shame saying that one day she would walk the streets with a begging bowl.
 Aparanji persuades the Chettiar's son to steal the parrot to help her vow that she would have it killed and eaten.

 Aparanji's servant Singari is entrusted with the cooking of the parrot, but it escapes by a ruse.
-Singari cooks a bowl and serves it to Aparanji who believes the parrot is dead.
-When she goes to the temple, a voice (the parrot's) tells her to spend all her riches in charity and come to the temple as a beggar with a begging bowl; Aparanji thinks it is God's voice.
+Singari cooks a fowl and serves it to Aparanji who believes the parrot is dead.
+When she goes to the temple, a voice (the parrot's) tells her to spend all her riches on charity and come to the temple as a beggar with a begging bowl; Aparanji thinks it is God's voice.
 She gives away all her wealth and walks to the temple as a sanyasini with the bowl where the parrot reveals itself.
 Aparanji however decides to continue as a sanyasini.
 Bhatti, by a ruse, makes Vijayan, who is posing as the king, enter the body of a ram and in that form he is exiled.